NelushGayashan/gym_management_system/README.md

 # Gym Management System For Fitness For Everyone Gym

-This is a web-based Gym Management System designed for Fitness For Everyone Gym.
-It allows gym administrators and staff to manage various aspects of the gym, including staff management, customer management, equipment tracking, and generating reports.
+Welcome to the Gym Management System designed for Fitness For Everyone Gym.
+This web-based application empowers gym administrators and staff to efficiently manage various aspects of gym operations, including staff, customers, equipment, and reports.

 ## Table of Contents